TakahiroShimada/SDLfilter/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs when run on ubuntu (local and travis-ci) or windows (win-builder).
+There were no ERRORs or WARNINGs when run on ubuntu (local and travis-ci) or windows (win-builder).
+There was one NOTE.
+The maintainer's email address was changed.

 ## Reverse dependencies